arvganesh/super-mario-kart-ppo/README.md

 ## Training Script Setup

 The training script in `PPO_agent.py` has many default arguments set.
 Ensure that the argument `--custom-integration-path` points to the folder containing custom integrations.
 Additionally, to change the name of the game being played, use the `--task` argument.
 By default, this argument is set to `MarioKart-Snes`.

-*Limitation: stable-retro only supports running 1 emulator per process, so training cannot be parallelized at the moment.*